 China is the home to 56 ethnic groups.
 Various ethnic groups present different kinds of living styles and customs, all contributing to China's vibrant culture.
-Surrounded by the North 3rd Ring Road, Jingchang Highway, North 4th Ring Road and Beichen Road, it has a large ethnic culture base combining an introduction to culture, singing and dancing performances, traditional housing and art and craft while providing the opportunity to experience ethnic flavored cooking of 56 ethnic groups.
+Located in the southern section of Olympic Park, the Ethnic Culture Park is a large culture base combining an introduction to culture, singing and dancing performances, traditional housing and art and craft while providing the opportunity to experience ethnic flavored cooking of 56 ethnic groups.

 The park has already completed displays for over 40 ethnic groups.
 A large number of ethnic culture relics and articles from daily use are exhibited in order to reflect authentic living conditions of each ethnic group.
 For example, the building of Han People, the largest ethnic group at home and abroad, is a cave-house composed of three courtyards.
 It is a typical Han cave found within Mizhi County of Shaanxi Province in Qing Dynasty (1644-1911).
 Zang Museum exhibits typical houses of the Khamba area, a display of Sutra Chanting Hall of the Jokhang Temple, daily-use articles of Zang People and many beautiful Tibetan pictures.
 You can also watch Tibetan-style singing and dancing performances drink buttered tea and sew Pulu (a handmade woolen product used for making clothes and carpet and often present at ceremonies).